unRARed/free-draft-board/README.md

 Free Draft Board
 ================

-Codebase for [FreeDraftBoard.com](http://www.freedraftboard.com/), an offline fantasy sports draft board inspired by Matthew Orres' [PHPDraft](https://bitbucket.org/mattheworres/phpdraft).
+Open source offline fantasy sports draft board inspired by Matthew Orres' [PHPDraft](https://bitbucket.org/mattheworres/phpdraft).
+It works but could use a lot of refactoring to be truly awesome.
+Have at it.